resgateio/resgate/resprotocol.md

 MUST be a string.

 **token**
-Authorization token that MAY be omitted if the connection has no token.
+Access token that MAY be omitted if the connection has no token.
 The value is defined by the service issuing the token.

 **query**
-Query parameters without the question mark separator.
+Query part of the [resource ID](#resource-ids) without the question mark separator.
-MUST be omitted if the resource has no query.
+MUST be omitted if the resource ID has no query.
 MUST be a string.

 ### Result